Patribots4738/PiVision/README.md

 # PiVision
 This is some example code to give you guys a start at programming vision code!
+The positional transforms for converting the objects position to world space can be found [here](https://docs.google.com/spreadsheets/d/14OD7Tcrcbk8X-UzXPx0Zyt1PJQFu05X1uhfqhOkNw9Q/edit?usp=sharing)

 ## What Currently Works
 - Distance Detection
-  -- This work by using triangular Similarity
 - Positional Detection
-  -- This uses distance * tan(fov) as a max distance and fixes the calculated center position accordingly

 ## What Currently Doesn't Work
 - Pretty much all of the netcode